Encourage and Promote Replication

 GoodWeave’s Capacity Building Unit (CBU) is a special division within the organization designed to train other organizations in modifying and implementing our model for ending exploitative labor in supply chains.
 We know enough to realize that we can’t possibly end these practices on our own.
 Overcoming these problems will require the concerted efforts of governments, NGOs, and the business community working together to develop and borrow the best ideas and adapt them to different sets of circumstances.
 Instead of protecting the GoodWeave system from those who would try to copy it, we’re actively seeking partners who want to build on our proven success—and to amplify it.

-Inaugural projects of the CBU include partnering with the Sustainable Agriculture Network to help eradicate child labor from Indian tea production.
+Inaugural projects of the CBU include partnering with the Rainforest Alliance to help eradicate child labor from Indian tea production.
 We are also partnering on Better Brick—Nepal, an initiative to transform Nepal’s brick industry by eliminating child, forced, and bonded labor.
 Through Better Brick–Nepal we incentivize kiln operators to improve conditions for workers through access to better production techniques, stronger operations, and the creation of a market for ethically produced bricks.